Dr4cule/Mineflayer-Discord-bridge/README.md

  ## -- Features -- 🔥
 - Connects to a Minecraft server and a Discord server 🌐
 - Allows users to control the bot through commands sent in the Discord channel 💬
-- Sends updates about the bot's status and the players in the Minecraft server to the Discord channel 📢
+- Sends updates about the bot's status and the players in the Minecraft server to the Discord channel or from console 📢
 - Blocks certain messages from being sent to the Minecraft server 🛑
 - Automatically reconnects to the Minecraft server if the bot disconnects 🔄
 - Has prismarine-viewer to look at what your bot is up to, right click on the map to move bot to that point 😮
 - Can be controlled from both console and discord. 💯
-- Note: Maynot work on some servers, needs stable internet connection. ⚠️
+- Note: Maynot work for some servers, needs stable internet connection. ⚠️

 ![MineflayerDiscordBot](https://github.com/Dr4cule/Mineflayer-Discord-bridge/assets/167135291/8ef396ac-2d7e-4945-a4ef-dc7341a46240)
 ![Prismarine Viewer](https://github.com/Dr4cule/Mineflayer-Discord-bridge/assets/167135291/fe25df04-a17d-44e6-a900-095efe67cbf4)